Glossary

 Fair and Accurate Credit Transactions Act (FACTA)

 A federal law enacted in December 2003 to reduce identity theft and help victim recovery by providing ways for consumers to obtain their credit report and credit score.
-For more information on this act, click here
+For more information on this act, click here.

 Fair Credit Billing Act of 1974 (FCBA)

-An act that helped amend the 1968 Truth in Lending Act and applies to open end" credit accounts
+An act that helped amend the 1968 Truth in Lending Act and applies to open-end credit accounts.

 Fair Credit Reporting Act (FCRA)

-A federal consumer protection law that ensures that credit reporting agencies act fairly and establishes procedures on how to correct mistakes that appear on credit reports.
+A federal consumer protection law that ensures credit reporting agencies act fairly and establishes procedures on how to correct mistakes that appear on credit reports.
 To read the full act, click here.

 Fair Debt Collection Practices Act (FDCPA)